top of page

 Start by filling a container at least 6 inches deep with well-draining potting soil.
 Then, place your green onion bulbs about 1 inch deep and 3 inches apart, making sure the root side is facing down.

-Water thoroughly and place in a spot with at least six hours of sunlight a day.
+Water thoroughly and place in a spot with at least six hours of sunlight daily.
 Keep the soil consistently moist, watching out for any yellowing leaves that may indicate overwatering.
-In just a few weeks, your green onions will be ready for harvest - simply cut off what you need and the rest will grow back.
+In just a few weeks, your green onions will be ready for harvest - cut off what you need, and the rest will grow back.

 2. Care for green onion plants

-When choosing a container, make sure it has drainage holes at the bottom and fill it with well-draining potting soil.
+When choosing a container, ensure it has drainage holes at the bottom and fill it with well-draining potting soil.
 Place the container in a spot with partial sunlight and water consistently, allowing the soil to dry out slightly between waterings.

 As the plants grow, use scissors to trim off the green tops for use in cooking.
-Every few weeks, give your green onion plants a fertilizer boost to ensure continued growth.
+Give your green onion plants a fertilizer boost every few weeks to ensure continued growth.

 3. Harvesting and storing green onions